 Reduced capital gains

-While areas outside the capital continue to offer both better value and stronger potential rental yields, the trend of investors looking beyond London for gains only looks likely to continue.
+While areas outside the capital continue to offer both better value and stronger potential rental yields, the trend of investors looking beyond London for gains only looks likely to continue and could be what’s in store for UK Property in 2018.
 Prices across the capital have been muted for some months now and some predictions for 2018 actually foresee prices falling back a little.
 This continues to lead many investors to look towards the Midlands and beyond where there is far greater scope to get a toe-hold in the market, notably at the more affordable end of the scale.

 City living has long been prized across the length and breadth of the UK, particularly for young professionals looking to get ahead on the career ladder, and some commentators reserve their most bullish predictions for 2018 for this ever-popular market segment.
 Indeed, property website Hometrack, predicts growth of as much as 5% among the UK’s top 20 cities.
 As has historically been the case, those cities with a vibrant cultural offering, alongside world-class educational facilities and transport links stand to fare particularly well, such as Birmingham, Manchester and Liverpool.

 See all UK Property Investments with SevenCapital, or fill out your details below and one of our consultants will be in touch to give you all the latest information.